milanmiticdev/brisktask-fullstack-todo-app/README.md

 ## Description and Usage

 -   You can perform authentication actions via login or registration form.
--   IMPORTANT: You don't have to use your real email since this app doesn't perform email verification.
+-   `IMPORTANT`: You don't have to use your real email since this app doesn't perform email verification.
     -   Just make sure email is in the valid format
     -   Examples: `apptesting@gmail.com`, `somerandomuser@yahoo.com` etc
     -   Keep in mind that email must be unique and there can't be duplicate users registered with the same email